S4nttuS/randomnamepicker/README.md

 # randomnamepicker
-Select a random name at semi-random intervals
+Selects a random name at semi-random intervals